Updated: Nov 28, 2022

 Find a Criminal Defense Lawyer for Drug Charges in California

-Suppose you are convicted for a drug-related crime such as drug possession, drug transportation, drug production, or drug delivery.
+Suppose you are convicted for drug-related crimes such as drug possession, transportation, drug production, or drug delivery.
 In that case, it is important that you employ a California drug charges attorney.
 A conviction on these charges may result in a lengthy prison sentence or other consequences, such as difficulty finding safe and decent housing, loss of government benefits, or job loss.

-In these kinds of cases, the state's case against you would need to be fully investigated.
-To find what law enforcement thinks they have on you, an investigation is usually required.
+The state's case against you would need to be fully investigated in these kinds of cases.
+An investigation is usually required to find what law enforcement thinks they have on you.
 Furthermore, a drug-related allegation also raises constitutional concerns, such as your right to be free from arbitrary searches and seizures or your right against self-incrimination.

 Before giving a statement to the police, contact your drug charges attorney if you have recently been charged with a drug offense.
 Any claims you make about the circumstances of your arrest could be used against you in court.